slashmo/gsoc-swift-tracing/README.md

 as tracers.
 Our goal is to provide a common foundation that allows you too freely choose how to instrument your system with minimal changes to your actual code.

+While Swift Tracing allows building all kinds of _instruments_ which can co-exist in applications transparently, it's primary use is instrumenting multi-threaded and distributed systems with Distributed Traces.

+> The tracing API is compatible with the [Open Telemetry specification](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md).

 ---

 ## Instrumentation